Cong leader Ambika Soni unfurls national flag at party headquarters | Politics

 - India

-Former Congress president Rahul Gandhi was present at the function.
-He was flanked by senior Congress leaders Ghulam Nabi Azad and Anand Sharma.
+Later, the Congress leaders took out a march from the party headquarters to Gandhi Smriti on Tees January Road as part of its Azadi Gaurav Yatra.
+Rahul Gandhi, Priyanka Gandhi Vadra, Ambika Soni, Ghulam Nabi Azad, Anand Sharma, and K C Venugopal among others attended the march.
+The flag-hoisting ceremony was also attended by Rahul Gandhi.
+He was flanked by senior Congress leaders Azad and Sharma.

-Other senior leaders present on the occasion included party general secretaries K C Venugopal and Jairam Ramesh, treasurer Pawan Kumar Bansal and party veteran Mohsina Kidwai.
-Sonia Gandhi and Priyanka Gandhi Vadra were not present at the party headquarters as both tested Covid positive last week.
+Other senior leaders present on the occasion included party general secretaries Priyanka Gandhi Vadra, K C Venugopal and Jairam Ramesh, treasurer Pawan Kumar Bansal and party veteran Mohsina Kidwai.

-While Vadra said on August 10 that she had contracted Covid, Sonia Gandhi tested positive three days later.
+Sonia Gandhi was not present at the party headquarters as she is down with Covid.

-Leader of Opposition in Rajya Sabha Mallikarjun Kharge is also infected with Covid and missed the celebrations.
+Reacting to Prime Minister Narendra Modi's speech at the Red Fort, the Congress said that he ''disappointed'' the nation as he ''did not talk about promises''.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)